 Try to identify which images are real photographs and which ones were generated using Generative Adversarial Networks.

 Ultra-high energy cosmic rays (UHECRs) are highly energetic particles originating from outer space.
 With energies higher than 10¹⁸ eV they are the highest energetic particles found in nature.
 The energies are even several orders of magnitude larger than the particles accelerated by the most powerful colliders at Earth.
 Measuring the properties like arrival direction, mass and energy of the cosmic rays could help to identify the sources of these particles.
 This would help to understand the universe and the physics at the sources.

 Measuring these very rare particles is a challenging task.
-Because of their high energies, the particles interact with the air molecules when penetrating the Earths atmosphere, which lead to extensive particle cascades called air showers.
-These air showers can extend over several square kilometre large footprints wehen arriving at the surface of the Earths.
+Because of their high energies, the particles interact with the air molecules when penetrating the Earth's atmosphere, which lead to extensive particle cascades called air showers.
+The footprints of such air showers can extent over several square kilometres when arriving at the surface of the Earth.
 The largest UHECR experiment is the Pierre Auger Observatory placed in Argentina.

-The Pierre Auger Observatory has over 1600 water-Cherenkov detectors arranged as an array on a triangular grid with a spacing of 1500 m.
-This 3000 km² array is overlooked by 24 fluorescence telescopes grouped in units of 6 at four locations.
-The Pierre Auger Observatory, located in Malargüe is the world's largest cosmic ray observatory and operating since 2008.
-The observatory is a "hybrid detector", consisting of two independent detector types: flourescence telescopes and water-Cherenkov detectors.
+The Pierre Auger Observatory located in Malargüe is the world's largest cosmic-ray observatory and is operating since 2008.
+The observatory is a "hybrid detector" consisting of two independent detector types: flourescence telescopes and water-Cherenkov detectors.
 Overall 1660 water-Cherenkov stations with a spacing of 1500 m form the 3000 km² (3 times the size of Berlin) large surface detector of the experiment, and measure the secondary particles of the cosmic-ray induced airshowers on ground level.
-All in all 27 flourescene telescopes overlook the surface-detector array is overlooked by 27 fluorescence telescopes grouped at four locations which measure the fluorecence light which is produced by the particle cascade.
+This surface-detector array is overlooked by 27 fluorescence telescopes grouped at four locations which measure the fluorecence light which is produced by the particle cascade.

 Deep Learning describes the state-of-the-art technique of machine learning with deep neural networks, i.e. artificial neural networks with many layers.
 Whether for Internet search results, machine translation, image classification or speech recognition on the smartphone, deep learning is already part of our everyday life.